owenliang/go-raft/README.md

 * Memory-independent snapshot size
 * InstallSnapshot RPC with split chunks.
-* Simple client for talking to leader
+* Simple client for talking to leader.

 ## try